williamspiro/contentDruid/README.md

 _USAGE_
 This snake takes three agruments: `accessToken`, `slothStart` & `slothEnd`
-`accessToken` - An accessToken for the portal you want to filesSlothRestore
+`accessToken` - An access_token for the portal you want to filesSlothRestore
 `slothStart` - A millisecond unix timestamp used in the `deleted_at__gt` request parameter to dictate the start time of file deletion timestamps to GET
 `slothEnd` - A millisecond unix timestamp used in the `deleted_at__lt` request parameter to dictate the end time of file deletion timestamps to GET